div-e/MeTwo/README.md

 - server/ contains the server side code written in javascript.
 - arduino/ contains the drivingControls that listens for instruction on serial connection written in Arduino.

+## Hardware Set up
+### 1. Connect Router to Ethernet Port
+### 2. Connect Arduino to Port 0 of Dragonboard
+### 3. Connect Webcam to Port 1 of Dragonboard
+### 4. Connect 11.1V Battery to Robot
+### 5. SSH into Dragonboard to begin server (see Code Usage)
+- Make sure Arduino Code is uploaded to Arduino Mega.
+- Make sure wires are connected as specified in code.
+- Test with robot elevated.

 ## Code Usage (Attempt after robot has been built and connected to boards)
 ### 1. Clone this repo to the Dragonboard 410c